 - Click on the + Create option –> Azure Virtual Machine.

 5. Now, click on the Networking Tab.
-For the Public IP option click on the Create new link to create a new Public IP.
+For the Public IP option, click on the Create new link to create a new Public IP.

-Check out how to assign a static Public IP to a Virtual Machine during creation time using PowerShell for a complete step-by-step tutorial.
+Check out how to assign a static Public IP to a Virtual Machine during creation time using PowerShell for a step-by-step tutorial.

-How to assign a static Public IP address for an existing Virtual Machine
+Approach-3: Adding public IP address to Azure VM for an existing Virtual Machine

 - Log in to the Azure Portal.